 Youth can start projects alone, with friends, with other youth from different communities, in networks . . . if you have an idea or want to work on a team let us know on your application!

-We are accepting nominations (recommendations) for the 2020 Northern Youth in Service program.
+We are accepting nominations (recommendations) and applications for the 2020 Northern Youth in Service program.
 If you are interested in applying or nominating a youth for this year’s program, please read the “how applications work”.
-Nominators who have a youth in mind for this years program can fill out the Nomination Form below.Nomination Form

 How applications work

-- Youth who do have a Nominator should click the “I want to apply” button bellow and will be asked for the contact info for their Nominator.
+- Youth who have been nominated should click the “I want to apply” button below and will be asked for the contact info for their Nominator.

-- Those who want to nominate a youth should click the “Nomination Form” button above.
-If you want to nominate multiple youth, you will have to fill out one form per youth.
+- If you want to nominate a youth, you should click the “Nomination Form” button below.
+If you want to nominate multiple youths, you will have to fill out one form per youth.